 Dumpster diver

 Dumpster diving is legal, based on the laws of the United States.
 If an item is thrown away and regarded as trash, it becomes a target.
-It can’t be protected by the fourth amendment, which prohibits unnecessary searches of your property and intrusion of your privacy.
+It can’t be protected by the Fourth Amendment, which prohibits unnecessary searches of your property and intrusion of your privacy.

 Look up the ordinances and local laws on the internet by googling your municipality or county and adding the word “ordinances.”
 Alternatively, you can visit the local library or court secretariat in your neighborhood.

 Don’t forget that some businesses may put up signs to discourage people from going through their dumpsters.
-If this is the case, you can be in serious trouble if you attempt to dumpster dive in those premises.
+If this is the case, you can be in serious trouble if you attempt to dumpster dive into those premises.

 There is a popular TikToker with the username @dumpsterdivingmama.
 She is known for her interesting advice on dumpster diving, which she shares with millions of her followers.
-She has indicated that it is important you exercise caution where you choose to dumpster dive.
+She has indicated that it is important you exercise caution when you choose to dumpster dive.

-She explained that it is not advisable to go through dumpsters with a “Private Property” or ” No Trespassing” sign.
+@dumpsterdivingmama explained that it is not advisable to go through dumpsters with a “Private Property” or ” No Trespassing” sign.

 Also, I recommend that you contact your local authorities if you want to find out if dumpster diving is legal or illegal in your area.